Generating artificial digital image correlation data using physics-guided adversarial networks: Methodology

 \subsection{Digital image correlation}

-DIC is a contact-less, optical method to obtain full-field displacements and strains.
+Digital image correlation (DIC) is a contact-less, optical method to obtain full-field displacements and strains.
 It is widely applied in science and engineering to quantify deformation processes.
-In experimental mechanics, it is used to monitor and evaluate fatigue crack growth (FCG) experiments \cite{MOKHTARISHIRAZABAD201611} by determining fracture mechanical parameters like stress intensity factors (SIFs) \cite{Roux2009DIC} or J-integral \cite{Becker2012DIC}.
+In experimental mechanics, it is used to monitor and evaluate fatigue crack growth (FCG) experiments \cite{MOKHTARISHIRAZABAD201611} by determining fracture mechanical parameters like stress intensity factors (SIFs) \cite{Roux2009DIC} or the J-integral \cite{Becker2012DIC}.
 Essentially, DIC measurements are based on the comparison of a current image with a reference image using tracking and image registration techniques.
 The cross correlation method requires a random speckle pattern on the sample surface.
 Various external and internal influences such as illumination, air movement, vibrations, facet size and spacing, camera settings, sensor noise, pattern quality, etc. lead to inherent noise in the DIC data.
-Our goal is to generate realistic DIC data synthetically with GANs that incorporate these types of uncertainties.
+Our goal is to generate artificial interpolated DIC-like displacement data using GANs.
+Since this data incorporates characteristic DIC noise, it can subsequently be used to improve the training of machine learning models such as crack detection \cite{Strohmann2021, Melching2022}.